-The research in this research program is performed by two PHD candidates: Kevin Dullemond and Ben van Gameren.
+This research program has existed since 2009 and the research is performed by two PHD candidates: Kevin Dullemond and Ben van Gameren.

 It is supervised by Arie van Deursen and Rini van Solingen in the Software Engineering Research Group at the Delft University of Technology.